 And again, what seemed like a genuine post from Gap:

 And as you’d expect, it didn’t get the best response.

 The point of IMC is to make sure that every piece of marketing is paid attention to.
-If every piece is in harmony, the overall result is much more powerful and the audience will be able to hear what your brand is trying to say.
+If every piece is in harmony, the overall result is much more powerful, and the audience will be able to hear what your brand is trying to say.
 Each piece, no matter how small, shares the same responsibility in providing a strong brand identity.
-Each and every drop causes the flood.